Skip to content

 Vidversity’s 2026 Guide to Creating Workplace Learning names the consequence of that reality.
 The gap between “completed a module” and “retained anything useful” has widened.
 Traditional workplace training still defaults to text-heavy click-through design that’s generic and light on day-to-day relevance.

-That gap matters.
-In the guide’s words, the “compliance gap” is a safety risk.
+That gap matters and in the guide’s words, the “compliance gap” is a safety risk.

-This article stays practical.
-It lays out the symptoms of “looks finished, doesn’t work” training, a quick audit that helps teams diagnose what’s happening without a six-week review, and the minimum standard for workplace learning that actually changes behaviour.
+This article stays practical and lays out the symptoms of “looks finished, doesn’t work” training, a quick audit that helps teams diagnose what’s happening without a six-week review, and the minimum standard for workplace learning that actually changes behaviour.

 Why tick-box training happens (even in good organisations)